jlmelville/rnndescent/README.md

 ## Current Status

-*18 April 2024*: Version 0.1.5 has been released to CRAN.
-This is an internal API change to support a forthcoming release of [dqrng](https://cran.r-project.org/package=dqrng), so you should notice no changes on upgrading.
+*14 May 2024*: Version 0.1.6 has been released to CRAN.
+The previous release didn't quite get compatibility with `dqrng` right so here is another attempt.
+Also a couple of other bug fixes have been included.

 ## Installation